Paul Bestford, CPO for GNFR procurement at John Lewis and Waitrose, tells us how procurement boosts the retailer’s world-famous customer service.

 When Bestford joined JLP, the procurement function had one system of looking at everything – a seven-step process.

-A restructure of the procurement function meant splitting up reactive needs, whereby procurement would source whatever was needed, from procurement related to a strategic program of change, for which a more structured methodology would be used.
+A restructure of the procurement function meant splitting up reactive needs, whereby procurement would source whatever was needed, from procurement related to a strategic programme of change, for which a more structured methodology would be used.

 “This has taken us through some of the more difficult supplier and customer relationships,” says Bestford.

-“What they are seeing now is a more responsive service and a distinction between what happens when something is needed urgently versus conversations at a more strategic level about some of the more complex programs of change.”
+“What they are seeing now is a more responsive service and a distinction between what happens when something is needed urgently versus conversations at a more strategic level about some of the more complex programmes of change.”

 He adds: “They don’t see that as the same thing anymore – and that has enabled us to have more constructive and open conversations with our stakeholders.”

-Procurement as a strategic function
+Procurement as a Strategic Function

 Changing the self-perception of the procurement team has also been critical to strategically positioning the function at JLP to enhance customer experience, another outcome of the restructure.